 Good Friday occurs between March 20 and April 23 on the Friday

-However, church scholars sometimes point to the very same Eastern Orthodox
+Church scholars sometimes point to the Eastern Orthodox

-from noon until 3:00 p.m. to symbolize Jesus' last hours on the cross.
-In Catholic churches especially this includes The Stations of the Cross - a reenactment of the procession
+Today, Christian churches traditionally hold no masses on Good Friday.
+Instead, silence is observed from noon until 3:00 p.m. to symbolize Jesus' last hours on the cross.
+In Roman Catholic churches, Good Friday may also be observed with The Stations of the Cross - a reenactment of the procession

 to Mount Calvary where Jesus was crucified.

-Meanwhile, in neighborhood bakeries throughout Europe and North America another tradition marks Good Friday in the form of hot cross buns that are topped with sugar icing in the sign of the cross, symbolizing the crucifixion.
+In neighborhood bakeries, another tradition marks Good Friday in the form of hot cross buns topped with sugar icing in the sign of the cross symbolizing the crucifixion.